uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 ───╯
 ```

-Colors are a separate question, and one the terminal still answers: a report forced into a file is written without them, so nothing has to strip escape sequences back out. [`NO_COLOR`](https://no-color.org/) is the middle setting at a terminal - the report is still drawn, just in plain text.
+Colors are decided separately, and still by the terminal: a report forced into a file is written without them, so there are no escape sequences to strip back out. [`NO_COLOR`](https://no-color.org/) sits in between at a terminal, where the report is still drawn, just in plain text.

-Both directions also predate the variable and still work.
+The two tricks people used before the variable existed still work.
 Sending stderr somewhere that is not a terminal gets the plain line:

 ```
 $ sort -k2.3x notes.txt 2>&1 | cat
 sort: stray character in field spec: invalid field specification '2.3x'
 ```

-And giving a command a pty - `script -qec "sort -k2.3x notes.txt" /dev/null`, or `unbuffer` from expect - gets the report, which is handy when the command has to run under a terminal for other reasons.
+And giving a command a pty (`script -qec "sort -k2.3x notes.txt" /dev/null`, or `unbuffer` from expect) gets the report back, which is handy when the command has to run under a terminal for other reasons.

+### What comes next

+coreutils is where this starts, not where it stops.
+The rendering lives in `uucore::diagnostics`, which the other uutils projects already depend on, so picking it up is mostly a matter of handing the parser's error a span. [findutils](/findutils) and [sed](/sed) are being wired up now; a `find` expression and a `sed` script are exactly the kind of small languages a caret helps with, and [grep](/grep), [awk](/awk) and the rest have the same regexes and format strings to point at.

-If there is a utility whose errors you would like to see get the same treatment, [contributions are welcome](https://github.com/uutils/coreutils/blob/main/CONTRIBUTING.md)!
+If a utility you use still prints an unhelpful one-liner, [patches are welcome](https://github.com/uutils/coreutils/blob/main/CONTRIBUTING.md)!